g-andrade/backwater/doc/README.md

 * Erlang/OTP 19 and up
 * rebar3

+For Erlang/OTP 18 support, check the 1.1.x support versions.

 Features:
 * Arbitrary modules can be wholly or partially exposed
 * Module-specific wrappers for remote calls can be generated using a bundled rebar3 plugin (Erlang only)